archit-upadhyay/ML-Learning/README.md

-# ML-Learning
+# ML - Learning
-Algorithms developed while learning Machine Learning / AI
+This repository contains basic ML Algorithms developed while learning Machine Learning / AI This repository can be used to see practical examples of basic regression models during initial career path of ML/AI